Alexandria Home Solutions Logo

 • Rough Opening

-This guide will walk you through the process of how to measure for an exterior door step-by-step, ensuring you have the right measurements for a perfect fit.
+This guide will walk you through the process of measuring for an exterior door step-by-step, ensuring you have the right door measurements for a perfect fit.

 Why Accurate Measurements Matter